 At Alternative Foot Solutions, Foot Mobilisation Therapy is our speciality and we have successfully treated thousands of patients, helping them avoid bunion surgery.

-We offer an initial Bunion Assessment, where we run through a series of examination and evaluation to determine the cause and condition of your bunion and assess the best treatment options for bunion treatment or correction.
+We offer an initial Bunion Assessment, where we run through a series of examination and evaluation to determine the cause and condition of your bunion and assess the best treatment options for bunion treatment.

 Your Bunion Assessment Includes:

 - Foot Mobilisation Therapy Evaluation

 - Diagnosis and Explanation of the underlying cause of your bunion

 To book your initial bunion assessment, or to find out more on our bunion treatment options contact us on 8966 9300.
 Ready to get started?
 Book an assessment online today!